End of Life Care

 The goal for End of Life Care is to ensure that residents receive quality care promoting dignity and comfort with a focus on pain and symptom management.
 Ongoing assessment and evaluation ensure that each resident’s needs are met.

 If you have questions about End of Life Care at the Simkin Centre you can speak with our nursing staff at any time.
-We also encourage you to speak with our Spiritual Care team during this time, they have the expertise to provide inclusive support for people of all faith practices.
+We also encourage you to speak with our Spiritual Health team during this time, they have the expertise to provide inclusive support for people of all faith practices.

 For more information about what to expect during End of Life Care you can click on the links below: